Owner: DC Water

 The CRP is an ongoing initiative to reduce combined sewer overflows (CSO) in the District by installing diversion facilities and conveyance/storage tunnels at key locations throughout the sewershed to capture and convey overflows to the Blue Plains treatment facility.
 The program also seeks to reduce the total volume of stormwater runoff through the implementation of low-impact development (LID) or green infrastructure (GI) practices.

-WSSI is a member of Greeley and Hansen’s team, performing under a series of separate task orders to provide technical support to several DC CRPs.
-Our tasks have included:
+WSSI was a member of Greeley and Hansen’s team, performing under a series of separate task orders to provide technical support to several DC CRPs.
+Our tasks included:

 - Assessing the feasibility of several potential sewersheds in the District based on land cover, land use, demographics, and historic resources and prepared exhibits and a series of technical reports which continue to support DC Water in developing site selection criteria and concept plans for GI demonstration projects.

 - LID retrofits for Fort Reno Reservoir and Anacostia and East Side Pumping Stations.
 These retrofits included two green roofs, two pervious pavement areas, a bioswale, and a raingarden.
 WSSI provided the civil and landscape design components, with other team members providing mechanical, electrical, and structural design.
 WSSI staff provided full-time construction inspection/ administration services, as well as bioretention material testing.